 Hong Kong has a rich and diverse funding landscape.
 This includes both government backed and private funding for smaller start-ups; private equity and venture funding for scale-ups, and one of the world’s top IPO markets.

 - Government Funding – As of 9 May 2023, the Hong Kong government provides 45 grants for enterprises and organizations in different sectors.
 The 2023-24 budget also aligned with national development strategies and Hong Kong’s position fostering I&T and FinTech enhancement in the city.
 The government has allocated HK$50 million to expedite development of the Web3 ecosystem and set up a task force to advise on the sustainable development of the virtual asset industry.
 HKSTPC will inject $400 million into its Corporate Venture Fund and inject an additional $110 million to launch the Co-acceleration Programme.

 - The Government has introduced the limited partnership fund (LPF) regime from August 2020 to attract private investment funds to set up and operate in Hong Kong in the form of limited partnerships.
-As at end-January 2023, over 580 LPFs were registered in Hong Kong.
+As at end-February 2023, over 600 LPFs were registered in Hong Kong.
 The Government has also introduced a re-domiciliation mechanism for foreign funds since November 2021 to attract foreign funds to re-locate their registration and operation to Hong Kong.

 - IPO - Funds raised through initial public offerings (IPO) in Hong Kong amounted to nearly HK$105 billion in 2022, making Hong Kong the fourth largest IPO centre in the world.

 - HKEX has added a new 18C Specialist Technology chapter to the Main Board Listing Rules on 31 March 2023, supporting a rich pipeline of specialist technology companies as they access capital to fund innovative ideas and growth.